networkteam/construct/README.md

 	ID   uuid.UUID `table_name:"customers" read_col:"customers.customer_id" write_col:"customer_id"` // The table_name tag is optional and can be specified at most once per struct
 	Name string    `read_col:"customers.name,sortable" write_col:"name"`
 	// Fields can be serialized as JSON by adding a "json" option to the "write_col" tag.
-	// It works perfectly with a column of type jsonb or json in PostgreSQL.
+	// It works perfectly with a column of type jsonb in PostgreSQL.
 	ContactPerson Contact `read_col:"customers.contact_person,sortable" write_col:"contact_person,json"`

-	// ProjectCount is not mapped to the table but used in the select for reading an aggregate count ProjectCount int

 	CreatedAt time.Time `read_col:"customers.created_at,sortable" write_col:"created_at"`
 	UpdatedAt time.Time `read_col:"customers.updated_at,sortable"`

+	// ProjectCount is not mapped to the table but used in the select for reading an aggregate count ProjectCount int
 }

 // Contact is an embedded type and doesn't need any tags